-This year, Buy Nothing Day will take place, November 29, 2013.
+Held on the last Friday November, Buy Nothing Day coincides with the start of Christmas shopping frenzy.
+This year, Buy Nothing Day lands on November 28, 2014.
 It is an international, informal annual event dedicated to raising awareness of overconsumption.
+Participate by not participating!

 North Americans have an over-size ecological footprint.
 Just think of the resources that go into making, shipping, packaging, advertising, selling, using, and disposing of all the things we buy.
 Buy Nothing Day highlights the environmental, social, spiritual, economic, and political aspects of overconsumption, and asks what it is we really want and need.

 Originally promoted by “culture jammers” and the Canadian-based magazine Adbusters, Buy Nothing Day (BND) popularizes a commitment to refrain from purchasing for one day — a full 24 hours — on the last Friday in November, which is generally the busiest shopping day of the year in North America.